gloryofrobots/arza/README.md

 Pattern matching is a central element in Arza design It used in function clauses, generic function specializations, let bindings before *=* token, lambda functions before -> token and match expressions.
-Arza doesn't have loops so pattern matching and recursion are used to create iteration
+Arza doesn't have loops so pattern matching and recursion are used to create iterative and recursive calculations

 In function clauses, arguments are sequentially matched against patterns.
 If a match succeeds and the optional guard is true, the corresponding body is evaluated.